 The Culture and Civilization of Costa Rica class will be team-taught in Spanish and English by College of DuPage faculty and the directors of the program.
 The directors are available daily, in Costa Rica, to counsel, supervise and assist students.

-Town Meetings in Costa Rica
+Discussion Sessions in Costa Rica

 Time will be set aside for the purpose of discussing interests, impressions and reactions to Costa Rican culture.